Rishabh-Dixit04/VQA_MLOps/README.md

 - CI: Model Evaluation: Runs evaluate_model.py inside a container.
 It loads the Real Model from the mounted disk and tests inference on a subset of real data.
 - CD: Push to Registry: Pushes tagged images to Docker Hub (rishabh720/vqa-app).
 - CD: Deploy to Kubernetes:
-  - Loads images directly into Minikube (bypassing internet).
+  - Loads images directly into Minikube (bypassing internet/bandwidth issues).
-  - Uses Ansible to render deployment.yaml.j2 with the new tag.
+  - Uses Ansible Roles (playbooks/roles/vqa_deploy) to render deployment.yaml.j2 with the new tag.
   - Applies the deployment + HPA + ELK Stack.

+## 6. Advanced Features & Innovation
+### A. Modular Ansible Roles
+- Instead of a monolithic playbook, we use a modular design:
+- Role: playbooks/roles/vqa_deploy
+- Function: Separates template rendering and manifest application logic, ensuring scalability and maintainability.

+### B. Quality & Performance Metrics
+- The application calculates and logs specific metrics for every inference request:
+- quality_score: The model's confidence probability (Softmax) in its generated answer.
+- latency_seconds: The exact time taken to process the image and generate text.

+### C. Automated Feedback Loop (Self-Healing)
+- A watchdog script (monitor_feedback_loop.py) runs alongside the cluster.
+- It queries Elasticsearch for recent quality_score metrics.
+- If the average score drops below a threshold (e.g., 0.75).
+- It automatically triggers the Jenkins Pipeline via API to retrain/redeploy the model.

-## 6. How to Test & Demo
+## 7. How to Test & Demo
 ### A. Trigger the Pipeline

 - Make a change to the code.